Randomized Block Coordinate DC Programming: Conclusions

 \subsection{Acknowledgments}

 Hoomaan Maskan and Alp Yurtsever were supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-Suvrit Sra acknowledges generous support from the Alexander von Humboldt Foundation.
+Suvrit Sra acknowledges generous support from the Alexander von Humboldt Foundation. {We thank the High Performance Computing Center North (HPC2N) at Umeå University for providing computational resources and valuable support during test and performance runs.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.}

 \begin{small} \end{small}

 {SM\arabic{equation}} {SM\arabic{theorem}} {SM\arabic{figure}} {SM\arabic{definition}} {SM\arabic{algorithm}}